Aura Parental Controls Review 2024: Are They Worth It?

 Why are Aura plans pricey?

 Because you get a full suite of various cybersecurity tools.
-On top of the parental controls, it includes an antivirus engine, a VPN, a simple password manager, identity theft protection, and a lot more.
+On top of the parental controls, it includes an antivirus engine, identity theft protection, and a lot more.

 If you plan on picking up Aura, it’s best to ensure you’re looking for all (or at least most) of its features.
 It’s still a little cheaper than buying multiple cybersecurity products separately and covers unlimited kids’ devices, but that initial price point can certainly be intimidating.
 Aura also comes with a 14-day trial of all of its plans, so you can try it without fully committing.